An interview with Kizuki Ramen & Izakaya owner, Kevin Yu

 Q: What type of experience do you hope customers get out of dining with Kizuki?

 A: This all goes back to our main philosophy of creating authenticity.
 We do this not only through preparing the food a certain way, but also through creating an authentic cultural environment.
 All of our decorations are imported from Asia, even down to the wood of the tables.
-We hired a decorator from Japan to design the atmosphere of each of our U.S. shops.
-I told him for our latest New City location that I wanted the decor to embrace Asian heritage while also capturing what it means to be a part of the Lincoln Park, Chicago community.
+We hired a decorator from Asia to design the atmosphere of each of our U.S. shops.
+We told him for our latest New City location that we wanted the decor to embrace Asian heritage while also capturing what it means to be a part of the Lincoln Park, Chicago community.
 He researched the community and had nothing until one afternoon, while we were enjoying beers by the lake and watching the waves roll in it, it hit us that that moment embodied the meaning and culture of Chicago’s communities.
 We recreated this scene with our chopstick decorated wall that represents the waves of Lake Michigan coming in.
 It’s a perfect harmony of the two cultures at play.

 Q: What was your most memorable dining experience and how do you hope to recreate that experience for others?